AAHP Staff

 Charlene Day has twenty years of experience as a registered nurse specializing in maternal and child health and labor and delivery.
 She most recently worked to provide nursing care for antepartum, intrapartum and postpartum patients at Walter Reed National Military Hospital and as a travel nurse with Inova Fair Oaks and Montgomery General Hospital.
 Prior to that, she worked as a clinical nurse specialist at Johns Hopkins Bayview Medical Center and Washington Adventist Hospital.
 Ms. Day received her associate’s from the Helene Fuld School of Nursing, her bachelor of science in nursing from the C.W.
 Post Long Island University, and her master’s in nursing from Hunter College.

-Stacey Gantz, MPH
+Stacy Gantz, MPH

 Community Health Worker